How to Build a Marketing Knowledge Base to Power AI-Enabled Marketing

 Tables are excellent for organizing structured data, but most Generative AI tools still perform best when reading natural language.
 Turning structured rows into readable text helps bridge that gap.

-A simple way to do this is to sync your Knowledge Base blocks into documents that can be connected or uploaded to AI tools such as NotebookLM or Custom GPTs.
+A simple way to do this is to sync your Knowledge Base insights to documents that can be connected or uploaded to AI Research Assistants such as NotebookLM.
 A lightweight Google Apps Script or workflow platform like N8N can automate the process.

 Note: Enterprise teams with access to Vector Database technology may be able to streamline this even further.